WPaczula/movie-app/README.md

 * Static testing with eslint
 * CI/CD with github actions

+## Approach 🛣

+I've used CRA and linting config from another project to speed things up.
+I've implemented only one page and everything is redirected to it on AWS level to gain on time.
+Same applies to the usage of react-query - the app is simple and redux would be an overkill for me.
+I've used mapping on the API layer, because the shape of data returned by it was weird - pascal case and strings instead of booleans.
+Common components like input were created to keep consistency in the further development.
+I've placed some styled components in a separate files whenever I felt like they make the whole thing less readable, especially when the components contained some logic.

 ## Quick start 👟

 0. Make sure you have git, node and yarn installed